-01:01 I've been shooting time-lapse flowers continuously, non-stop, 24 hours a day, seven days a week, for over 30 years, and to see them move is a dance I'll never get tired of.
-Their beauty immerses us with color, taste, touch.
-It also provides a third of the food we eat.
-(Music) Beauty and seduction is nature's tools for survival, because we protect what we fall in love with.
-It opens our hearts, and makes us realize we are a part of nature and we're not separate from it.
+Beauty and seduction are nature's tools for survival, because we protect what we fall in love with.
+It opens our hearts and makes us realize we are a part of nature, and we're not separate from it.
 When we see ourselves in nature, it also connects us to every one of us, because it's clear that it's all connected in one.

-02:23 Did you know that 80 percent of the information we receive comes through our eyes?
-And if you compare light energy to musical scales, it would only be one octave that the naked eye could see, which is right in the middle?
-And aren't we grateful for our brains that can, you know, take this electrical impulse that comes from light energy to create images in order for us to explore our world?
+Did you know that 80 percent of the information we receive comes through our eyes, and if you compare light energy to musical scales, it would only be one octave that the naked eye could see, which is right in the middle?
+And aren't we grateful for our brains, that can take this electrical impulse that comes from light energy to create images in order for us to explore our world?
 And aren't we grateful that we have hearts that can feel these vibrations in order for us to allow ourselves to feel the pleasure and the beauty of nature?
-(Music)

-03:31 Child: When I watch TV, it's just some shows that you just -- that are pretend, and when you explore, you get more imagination than you already had, and when you get more imagination, it makes you want to go deeper in so you can get more and see beautifuller things, like the path, if it's a path, it could lead you to a beach, or something, and it could be beautiful.
-(Music)
+Little girl: When I watch TV, it's just some shows that you just — that are pretend.
+And when you explore, you get more imagination than you already had, and when you get more imagination, it makes you want to go deeper in so you can get more and see beautifuller things, like the path, if it's a path, it could lead you to a beach or something, and it could be beautiful.

-Begin by opening your eyes and be surprised that you have eyes you can open, that incredible array of colors that is constantly offered to us for pure enjoyment.
+Begin by opening your eyes and be surprised that you have eyes you can open, that incredible array of colors that is constantly offered to us for our pure enjoyment.
 Look at the sky.
 We so rarely look at the sky.
 We so rarely note how different it is from moment to moment, with clouds coming and going.
 We just think of the weather, and even with the weather, we don't think of all the many nuances of weather.
-We just think of good weather and bad weather.
-This day, right now, has unique weather, maybe a kind that will never exactly in that form come again.
-That formation of clouds in the sky will never be the same as it is right now.
+We just think of "good weather" and "bad weather."
+This day, right now, has unique weather, maybe a kind that will never exactly, in that form, come again.
+The formation of clouds in the sky will never be the same as it is right now.
 Open your eyes.
 Look at that.

 Open your heart to the incredible gifts that civilization gives to us.
-You flip a switch and there is electric light.
-You turn a faucet and there is warm water and cold water, and drinkable water.
+You flip a switch, and there is electric light.
+You turn a faucet, and there is warm water and cold water, and drinkable water.
 It's a gift that millions and millions in the world will never experience.

 So these are just a few of an enormous number of gifts to which we can open your heart.
 And so I wish you that you will open your heart to all these blessings, and let them flow through you, that everyone whom you will meet on this day will be blessed by you, just by your eyes, by your smile, by your touch, just by your presence.
-Let the gratefulness overflow into blessing all around you, and then it will really be a good day.
-(Music)
+Let the gratefulness overflow into blessing all around you.

 Louie Schwartzberg: Thank you.
-Thank you very much.
+(Applause) Thank you very much.
 (Applause)